California Highway Patrol: In popular culture

 Jack Holt played the titular hero, a rookie CHP officer, in the 1936 film Crash Donovan.

 CHP personnel acted as technical advisors to the 1950s TV show Highway Patrol.

 "Roadblock" was a presentation of the anthology TV series Studio 57, in which Mike Connors played a CHP motorcycle officer trying to track down a gang of armed robbers.
 Meant as a pilot, it never became a series.
 The script was based on John D. MacDonald's short story "The Homesick Buick," which was originally published in Ellery Queen's Mystery Magazine.

 The CHP gained international recognition in the late 1970s to the early 1980s through the broadcast of the TV series CHiPs, which chronicled the adventures of two fictional CHP motorcycle officers.
+"Chippy" is sometimes used in California English as a colloquialism for officers, analogous to "State-y" elsewhere.

 Retired CHP Assistant Chief Kevin Mince, writing as "K.T.
-Mince," has written three novels about Erin "Red" Wolff, a lesbian CHP officer, who rises from sergeant to captain in the course of the trilogy.
+Mince", has written three novels featuring Erin "Red" Wolff, a lesbian CHP officer, who rises from sergeant to captain in the course of the trilogy.
 The three books are Red Wolff, 95-L, and 34-C.